 For instance chronic pains from injuries or those which result due to the lifestyle of a person and some other conditions such as arthritis or Irritable Bowel Syndrome (IRS) may not respond well to conventional treatment and thus there’s a need to use holistic approaches to treat such conditions.

 The holistic approach used could be a combination of both conventional medicine and alternative medicine or the latter alone.
-Moreover, some organic foods, fruits and vegetables as well as other natural remedies have too proven to be effective in treating various conditions and diseases, hence enabling the patient to live a longer and better life.
+Moreover, some organic foods as well as other natural weight loss plans have too proven to be effective in treating various conditions and diseases, hence enabling the patient to live a longer and better life.

 All in all, what important is for a patient to be relived of the sickness and pain that he/she may be experiencing because of a disease or condition which attacks a person’s body.